usyless/usyless.github.io/README.md

 - Made a mistake?
 The undo button can bring you back one trace
 - Once you're done, press "Export Trace"

+## On Mobile
+### Usage
+- Move the SPL and Frequency lines by using the buttons, selecting the line to trace works as normal but may require more tries
 ### Line Move Speed
 - Speed at which the SPL and Frequency lines move at when holding the buttons